MHickey2/First_Project/README.md

 ## The Confirmation Page <a name="confirmation"></a>
-This page is displayed when the user registers for the webinar, it confirms to the user that they have their place confirmed in the webinar.
-It gives them a compact information panel with time and date details with an image showing the date of the Webinar in pictorial form.
+This page should be displayed when the user registers for the webinar, it confirms to the user that they have their place confirmed in the webinar.
+There is also a verbal CTA on why it is a good idea to connect with social media as there will be additional information and resources available within these channels.
+The Page also provides the user with a set of compact information panels with time and date details with an image showing the date of the Webinar in pictorial form.
 It also displays a pictorial representation of the Zoom logo, and a message that the link will be delivered to them via email.
-There is also a final message to the user on  why it is a good idea to connect with social media as there will be additional information and resources available within these channels.
-This also acts as a CTA to engage in these channels.

  <br/>
 <p align="center">
   <img src="assets/images/thanks.png" height="238" width="377"/>